 Do we sell a stock on overvaluation/ P/E re-rating/expansion?

 Thanks for your feedback.
 I am happy that you liked the articles.

-If any stock in my portfolio, which I bought at low P/E ratio starts trading at higher P/E ratio, I do not think about selling it.
-I only stop incremental investments in it and start looking for a new stock to add to my portfolio.
+If any stock in my portfolio, which I bought at a low P/E ratio starts trading at a higher P/E ratio, I do not think about selling it.
+I only stop incremental investments in it and start looking for new stock to add to my portfolio.
 The high P/E stock becomes a plant which no longer needs watering, just monitoring to see if it catches any disease in future.

 I sell a company when its business dynamics take a hit for worse, which I believe might be irreversible.
 If business advantage is lost, then I sell the company irrespective of P/E levels.
-However, if I believe that adverse situation is temporary then I increase my investment in it as that becomes a golden opportunity to accumulate a stock.
+However, if I believe that adverse situation is temporary then I increase my investment in it as that becomes a golden opportunity to accumulate the stock.

 Hope it clarifies your query.